emard/esp32synscan/README.md

     :W2050000\r -> :W2040000\r

+Second fix is more to prevent sending junk to motor firmware which is easy to crash.

-Synscan sends some AT command probably for ESP AT firmware which should not reach motor firmware so "udpcb" rewrites this AT command as ":e1\\r" to this command it returns motor firmware version which is not really AT response but synscan accepts it.
+Synscan sends some AT command probably for its original SynScan WiFi ESP8266 AT firmware.
+This AT command should not reach motor firmware so "udpcb" rewrites this AT command as ":e1\\r" and to this command motor firmware responds with version number which is not really response to AT command but synscan accepts it.

     AT+CWMODE_CUR?\r\n -> :e1\r